 Bin is fried thin bread from flour, water and salt.
-It is usually eaten with soup.
+We eat it with soup.

-Gambir is fried flour cakes, made from flour, sugar and oil.
+Gambir is fried flour cakes and we make it from flour, sugar and oil.

 Boortsog is national cookies made from flour, oil, salt, and sugar, fried in oil.
-They are eaten for breakfast instead of bread.
+Locals have it for breakfast instead of bread.

-Ul boov is biscuit made of flour – is the second main dish to be on the table during Tsagaan Sar, Lunar New Year.
+Ul boov is biscuit made of flour – is the second main Mongolian dish for Tsagaan Sar, Lunar New Year.
 The biscuits are about thirty centimeters long and four centimeters thick.
 We stack them on a plate with each level laid out in a triangle or square shape.
 Layers have to be odd numbers – three, five, etc – as the odd numbers represent happiness.

 Mongolian cuisine is rich in producing dairy products.
 Aaruul is dried milk with or without sugar, the countryside it is often eaten with yogurt for breakfast.
 Mongolian children like to eat aaruul as a snack.